App sign-in flow with the Microsoft identity platform

 - The web app sends an HTTP 302 (redirect) to the browser to use Microsoft identity platform.

-- When the user is authenticated, Microsoft identity platform sends the token to the web app by using a redirect through the browser.
+- When the user is authenticated, the Microsoft identity platform sends the token to the web app by using a redirect through the browser.

 - The redirect is provided by the web app in the form of a redirect URI.
 This redirect URI is registered with the Azure AD application object.
 There can be several redirect URIs because the application may be deployed at several URLs.
 So the web app will also need to specify the redirect URI to use.